apache/guacamole-manual/src/jdbc-auth.md

 ### Auto-creating database users

-Guacamole supports the ability to layer authentication modules on top of one another such that users successfully authenticated from one extension (e.g.
-LDAP) can be assigned permissions to connections in another extension (e.g.
-JDBC).
-Other extensions, like the TOTP extension, rely on the database extension to be able to store information for various user accounts.
-In these situations it can be difficult to have to manually create user accounts within the database extension.
+Guacamole supports layering authentication modules on top of one another, allowing users authenticated from one extension (e.g., LDAP) to be assigned permissions to connections in another extension (e.g., JDBC).
+Other extensions, like the TOTP extension, rely on the database extension to store information for various user accounts.
+In these situations, manually creating user accounts within the database extension can be cumbersome.

 The database extension provides a mechanism for enabling auto-creation of user accounts that successfully authenticate from other extensions.
 This